-Notice board is in the main for messages from me to you when there is no other way to contact you.
+Notice board is in the main for messages from me when there is no other way to contact you.

 I am currently treating a young woman with a host of complaints that have not responded at all to years of medical care.
-Despite being only twenty years of age, she has hip and groin pain, lower back and mid thoracic problems, costosternal stabs, neck, jaw conditions and severe headaches.
-That's not nice when you are in your early twenties.
+Despite being only twenty years of age, she has hip and groin pain, lower back and mid thoracic problems.
+She is also suffering from costosternal stabs, neck, jaw conditions and severe headaches.
+That is not very nice when you are in your early twenties.

 Thirty years ago I treated her grandmother; she too had a litany of complaints.